renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 Or perhaps just a well-read, well-travelled, inquisitive soul, like Notebook?

 Of course, Profession is also a knowledge skill; that means that a professionals, traders and artisans can also be Analysts.
+A master smith offers not just the ability to make useful items, but — through the Profession skill — a knowledge of business, and understanding of what is possible with blacksmithing, the ability to analyze the work of others, and a knowledge of the uses and purposes of weapons, armors and tools.

 #### Matching an Analyst to a Game